cesarnieblam/cesarnieblam/Understand-the-face-vocabulary.md

 #### Different approaches

-1. Define the face position via `--reference-face-position` on a specific frame `--reference-frame-number` using the target video
+1. Define the face position via `--reference-face-position` on a frame `--reference-frame-number` of the target video
 2. Upload a image via `--reference-path` and to extract the face (not implemented yet)

 ### Face recognition